The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 • Collecting rich data

 Data is the most significant weapon for every organization.
-IoT models and methods are being used by organizations nowadays to collect a huge chunk of data about business products and customers.
+IoT models and methods, along with EDW implementation, are being used by organizations nowadays to collect a huge chunk of data about business products and customers.
 By gathering this information, organizations can perform analysis to improve the quality of their products and earn more revenue.

 • Reduced operational costs